Excluded by Noindex Tag

 Few plugins can cause an issue in root codes that trigger robots tag to be noindex, even after editing through SEO plugins like Rankmath or Yoast.

 This issue happens when you have security plugins like iTheme security.
-It can be the same when you use a crack version of any plugins.
+It can be the same when you use a cracked version of any plugin.

 Third-party servers host these firewalls, and they have x-robots tags.
 If this x-robots tag has a ‘noindex’ robots command, it’s a waste of time to change the base code or the plugins.